rhysd/actionlint/docs/checks.md

 - The default value of 'choice' input must be included in options
 - The default value of 'boolean' input must be `true` or `false`

-In addition, `github.event.inputs` and `inputs` objects are typed based on the input definitions. properties not defined in `inputs:` will cause a type error thanks to a type checker.
+In addition, `github.event.inputs` and `inputs` objects are typed based on the input definitions.
+Properties not defined in `inputs:` will cause a type error thanks to a type checker.

 For example,